Police and Crime Commissioner

 - being accountable to the electorate

 - setting policing priorities in consultation with residents

 - setting the policing part of the council tax

 PCC Mark Shelford’s priorities include more visible policing, strengthening specialist teams, refocusing the police on fighting crime and increased partnership working with NHS and other agencies.
 You can find out more at the Office of the Police and Crime Commissioner (OPCC) website.

 Under the Police Reform and Social Responsibility Act 2011, the PCC is also required to produce a statutory document called the Police and Crime Plan, which outlines the strategic direction for their term in office.

 The Police and Crime Plan sets out the PCC’s strategic priorities, most importantly following consultation with you.
 They are:

 - Protect the most vulnerable from harm

-- Ensure Avon and Somerset Constabulary has the right people, the right kit and the right culture, and
+- Ensure Avon and Somerset Constabulary has the right people, the right capability and the right culture

 - Work together effectively with other police forces and key partner agencies to provide better services to local people